lunarmodules/Penlight/docs/penlight.md

 and the equivalent on my Linux machine:

 	/home/sdonovan/.testapp/test.txt

+If `.testapp` does not exist, it will be created.

 Penlight makes it convenient to save application data in Lua format.
 You can use `pretty.dump(t,file)` to write a Lua table in a human-readable form to a file, and `pretty.read(file.read(file))` to generate the table again.